 These adjustable dumbbells from Northdeer feature a unique, patented screw-in system that lets you change the weight of the dumbbells quickly and easily.

-While our fitness expert Tom House generally advises against adjustable weights, these Northdeer Steel dumbbells feature a unique “no nut” design, so you won’t have to interrupt your reps to readjust loose screws, making them ideal if you want the versatility of changing weights without needing multiple dumbbell sets.
+While our fitness experts actually advise against adjustable weights, these Northdeer Steel dumbbells feature a unique “no nut” design, so you won’t have to interrupt your reps to readjust loose screws.
+This makes them ideal if you want the versatility of changing weights without needing multiple dumbbell sets.

 Our personal training experts